-Employees are ineligible to apply for benefits from the Staff Shared Leave Pool if the employee is caring for a family member or any other person than themselves.
+Employees are eligible to apply for benefits from the Staff Shared Leave Pool if the employee is caring for an immediate family member (such as a parent, spouse or child).

 a) This Procedure shall be administered by a Pool Administrator designated by Human Resources.

 b) The Pool Administrator will establish and chair a Staff Shared Leave Pool Committee.

 c) The decision of the Staff Shared Leave Pool Committee regarding contributions and distributions from the pool shall be final.